TernaryFortress/Security-Checklist/Android/README.md

 Be aware that certain brands of cheap overseas phones often have backdoors around even these fixes, and can be presumed insecure indefinitely - be careful who you trust, be skeptical of what people say online.

+## 0: Samsung Only: Auto-Blocker

+If you are ever browsing the Google Play Store, Auto-Blocker needs to be on.
+If you need to turn Auto-Blocker off for some reason (to use ADB, for example), temporarily disable Google Play Store and Google Play Services first, before doing so.
+Re-enable Auto-Blocker immediately after you're finished, and before re-enabling the Google Services Framework apps again.

 ## 1: Disable Microphone & Camera